puavo-org/puavo-os/parts/conf/README.md

 Thus, for example, values assigned on the kernel command line overwrite values assigned by hardware quirks.

-Parameter sources are read by `puavo-conf-mkdb` in the given order and together they construct the parameter database.
+Parameter sources are read by `puavo-conf-init` in the given order and together they construct the parameter database.
 The database must be constructed before any configurable Puavo OS component is executing.